 HIPAA Notice of Privacy Practices

-Fulgent Genetics, Inc. is required by law to provide individuals with notice of its legal duties and privacy practices with respect your "Protected Health Information" (defined below).
-This Notice describes the privacy practices of Fulgent, its employees and other personnel (“Fulgent,” “we” or “us”).
+Fulgent Genetics, Inc. ("Company" or "we" or "us") is required by law to provide individuals with notice of its legal duties and privacy practices with respect your "Protected Health Information" (“PHI”) (defined below).
+This Notice describes the privacy practices of Fulgent, its employees, and other personnel with respect to PHI.

 Fulgent and the members of its workforce are committed to protecting the privacy and confidentiality of your personal information, genetic information, and laboratory test results.